 But instead, I usually give my interlocutor 5 scientifically proved reasons not to strut on the catwalk of the badly groomed.

-They are results of psychology and cognitive neuroscience research, and are the explanation why visual image is important.
+They are results of psychology and cognitive neuroscience research, and are the explanation why personal image is important.

 YOU HAVE 7 SECONDS TO MAKE A FIRST IMPRESSION

-First impression is created in a few seconds and is object of the subconscious mind’s activity;
+First impression is created in a few seconds and is object of the activity of the subconscious mind.

 In this way, your interlocutor will take a small sample of you (initial impact) and use it to filter all future information about you.
 Furthermore, studies have shown that people weigh initial information much more than subsequent information when evaluating people (it's called "anchoring bias").

-2. YOUR SUBCONSCIOUS MIND SUBSTITUTES “ATTRACTIVE” WITH “CREDIBLE”
+2. YOUR SUBCONSCIOUS MIND TRANSLATES “ATTRACTIVE” WITH “CREDIBLE”

-- The “halo effect” is when an individual noticing that a person is attractive, well groomed, and properly attired, assumes, using a mental heuristic, that the interlocutor is a good person.
+Visually, the “halo effect” is when an individual noticing that a person is attractive, well groomed, and properly attired, assume that the interlocutor is a good person.

 3. 60% to 90% OF FIRST IMPRESSION IS ABOUT COLORS

-- Neuromarketing studies say that when we make a subconscious judgement of a person in less than 90 seconds, between 62% and 90% of our evaluation is based on colors.
+Martin Lindstrom, a famous neuromarketing expert, says: "when we make a subconscious judgement of a person in less than 90 seconds, between 62% and 90% of our evaluation is based on colors".

-- Color is a simple yet powerful tool that has an important impact on psychologic (ex. blue is the color of credibility), physiologic (ex. yellow increases metabolism) and aesthetic (ex. cool colors flatter cool complexions) levels.
+Color is a simple yet powerful tool that has an important psychologic (ex. blue is the color of credibility), physiologic (ex. yellow increases metabolism) and aesthetic (ex. cool colors flatter cool complexions) impact on us.

 SO: the smart solution is to be prepared to satisfy the aesthetic preconceptions of our interlocutor’s subconscious, by learning some simple yet efficient techniques to visually improve our proportions, through clothes, haircut, makeup etc.

 5. ATTENTION HAS BECOME THE MOST IMPORTANT RESOURCE OF THE PLANET